casper-network/docs-archive/implementation/serialization-standard.rst

 Deploy
 ------
 A deploy is a data structure containing a smart contract along with the requester's signature(s).
 Additionally, the deploy header contains additional metadata about the deploy itself.
-A deploy is programmatically defined as follows:
+A deploy is structurally defined as follows:

 .. code:: rust